s-xiang/git-meta/doc/architecture.md

 `------------------------------------------------------------------------,
 ```

-This meta-repo, for instance, has the `master` branched checked out on commit
+This meta-repo, for instance, has the `master` branch checked out on commit
 `m1`.
 It references three sub-repos, rooted at: `foo/bar`, `foo/baz`, and
 `zam`.
 The sub-repo rooted at `foo/bar` lives in the url "http://foo-bar.git",
 and is currently on commit `a1`.
 In future diagrams we'll use a more compact